Close Menu

 When a blood clot forms or gets stuck inside a blood vessel, it can block the blood vessel and prevent blood from moving through the body.
 When a pulmonary embolism occurs it may be difficult to breathe, the lungs can become damaged.
 And, it can even lead to death.

 A pulmonary embolism when left untreated can result in death.
-If you have a PE, you have a 30% chance of dying.
+If you have a PE, then you have a 30% chance of dying.
 However, if your PE is treated quickly, the mortality rate drops to 8%.
 Unfortunately, having a pulmonary embolism can lead to other health issues which can also result in death.
-Within 3 months of diagnosis, approximately 23% of people with PE die.
-Similarly, there is a 37% death rate at 1 year after being diagnosed with a PE.
+Within 3 months of diagnosis, about 23% of people with PE die.
+Similarly, there is a 37% death rate one year after being having a PE.

 Additionally, about 2% to 4% of patients with PE will have ongoing damage to the lungs.
 This condition is called pulmonary hypertension.
-Pulmonary hypertension symptoms include shortness of breath and problems when you exercise.
-If untreated, pulmonary hypertension can lead to heart failure.
+Pulmonary hypertension symptoms include shortness of breath and fatigue when you exercise.
+If you do not treat it, then pulmonary hypertension can lead to heart failure.

 Pulmonary Embolism on blue background with large